dfcastellanos/MEPLS/doc/tutorial/step4.md

 # The commented program{#comented_program_4}

-We include the same headers of the previous tutorial (see @ref Step3), plus the headers with the tools for the MEPLS system dynamics, loading input parameter files, and creating output JSON files.
+We include the same headers of the previous tutorial (see @ref Step3), plus the headers with the tools for the MEPLS dynamics, for loading input parameter files, and for creating output text files with JSON format.

 ```cpp
 #include <example.h>